 - are twice as likely to have lower inflammation scores

-- have reduced their risk for mortality, liver failure, and liver cancer
+- have a reduced risk for mortality, liver failure, and liver cancer

-- have reduced their chance of developing other medical conditions
+- have a reduced chance of developing other medical conditions

-Drug treatments can help your chances of beating the hepatitis C virus into remission.
+Drug treatments can help increase your chances of reaching hepatitis C virus remission.
 Your treatment plan will depend on:

-- Genotype: Your hepatitis C genotype or “blueprint” of the virus is based on your RNA sequence.
-There are six genotypes.
-About 75 percent of the people in the United States have genotype 1.
+- Genotype: Your hepatitis C genotype or “blueprint” of the virus depends on your RNA sequence.
+There are

 - Liver damage: Existing liver damage, whether mild or severe, can determine your medication.

-- Previous treatment: Which medications you’ve already taken will also influence next steps.
+- Previous treatment: Which medications you already take will also influence next steps.